-The Swiss watch Manufacture has recently revealed their new 1681 Collection of dressy timekeeper.
-While the version in rose gold with central second hand looks fairly usual, the JeanRichard 1681 Ronde Small Seconds makes a strong impression, even despite its “plebeian” stainless steel body.
+The Swiss Manufacture has recently revealed their dressy 1681 Collection.
+While the version in 18-karat rose gold with central seconds hand is sort of underwhelming, the JeanRichard 1681 Ronde Small Seconds makes a strong impression, even despite its “plebeian” stainless steel body.

 The subsidiary seconds indicator with its traditional black rim with six Arabic numerals nicely balances the JeanRichard 1681 inscription printed on the upper half of the dial.

-The body of the watch is only slightly bigger than that of an average dress watch and, measuring just 41 mm in diameter and 10.50 mm in height, is very slender, especially for an automatic timekeeper.
+The case is only slightly bigger than that of an average dress watch and, measuring just 41 mm in diameter and 10.50 mm in height, is slender, especially for an automatic timekeeper.
 Kudos, of course, goes to the in-house JR1000 self-winding caliber.
 With its maximum height of only 3.77 millimeters, it is one of the thinnest “regular” automatic movements on the market.

 Compared to the “normal” version of the caliber, the JR1000 1681 Edition features a refinished oscillating weight with ultra-thin vertical strips and the signature JR logo right in the center of the part.

 Unlike many other “dressy” timekeepers from even better-advertised brands, this JeanRichard 1681 Ronde Small Seconds comes equipped with a real alligator leather strap, but, to my personal regret, is secured on a wrist with a standard tongue buckle.
 Well, it’s also a kind of classic design.

 By the way, if you think that steel is not good enough, there is a more expensive version in 18-karat rose gold (ref.
 60310-52-151-AA6).